STUDENT EVALUATIONS PROGRAM Spring 2026

 Have fun and remember to breath.

-2. On March 11th participants will be assigned a time (about 20 minutes) to receive live feedback and work with the guest harp advisor in real time through Zoom.
+2. On January 31st, participants will be assigned a time (about 20 minutes) to receive live feedback and work with the guest harp advisor in real time through Zoom.
 We encourage you to sign on to the Zoom meeting early or stay on after your assigned time to listen to at least one other student work with the advisor.
 This is a wonderful opportunity to get to hear other harpists perform, learn something about their songs, and support one another.
-(Participants or their teachers are welcome to stay signed in for the entire Zoom session if they so desire.)
+(Participants and their teachers are welcome to stay signed in for the entire Zoom session if they so desire.)

 -

-For students participating IN PERSON on April 15th, we ask you to arrive 20 minutes before your scheduled performance time.
+On February 21st, we ask you to arrive at least 20 minutes before your scheduled performance time.
 There will be a pedal or lever harp available for you to play on, however if you feel more comfortable on your own harp you may bring it as well.
 Students will have the opportunity to play their music for everyone and then receive additional feedback from your evaluator.
 The second evaluation will be of the same music in order to demonstrate improvement in performance and show mastery of the music.
-If possible, we would like the songs performed from memory at the second evaluation.
+If possible, we encourage the student to perform the music from memory at the second evaluation.

 -